-It develops that APEX processing is surprisingly effective on a broad class of galaxy images, including color Hubble Space Telescope imagery.
-The APEX-detected optical transfer functions that successfully sharpen these images are very far from Gaussian, and of a type not commonly found in the astronomical imaging literature.
-Some visually striking enhancements are exhibited in sections 8 and 9.
-Sharpening in these images can be quantitatively assessed by evaluating image gradient norms, and threefold increases in gradient norms are commonly realized.
-Remarkably, for Hubble imagery, the APEX method can enhance Advanced Camera for Surveys (ACS) images, in addition to Wide Field Planetary Camera 2 (WFPC2) images.
-An interesting new method of assessing image sharpness, based on measuring image Lipschitz exponents [7], can be fruitfully applied to the present class of images.
-However, due to space limitations, a full discussion of this technique must be postponed to a future report.
+It develops that APEX processing is surprisingly effective on a broad class of galaxy images, including color Hubble space telescope imagery.
+APEX-detected optical transfer functions that successfully sharpen these images are very far from Gaussian, and of a type not commonly found in the astronomical imaging literature.
+Visually striking enhancements are exhibited in Secs.
+9-11.
+The degree of sharpening in these images can be quantitatively assessed by comparing image gradient norms before and after APEX processing.
+Tripling or quadrupling of gradient norms is commonly realized.
+In the case of Hubble telescope imagery, the APEX method can enhance advanced camera for surveys (ACS) images, in addition to wide-field and planetary camera 2 (WFPC2) images.
+An interesting new method of assessing image sharpness, based on measuring image Lipschitz exponents,12 can also be fruitfully applied to the present class of images.
+However, due to space limitations, a full discussion of that technique must be deferred to a future report.

+2 Heavy-Tailed Lévy PSFs

-2. Heavy-tailed Lévy point spread functions.
-Important empirical work [14], [15], has identified the general functional form of the optical transfer functions (otf) in a very wide variety of electron optical imaging devices, including phosphor screens, and some types of photographic film.
-Define the 2D Fourier transform of any function h(x, y) by
+Important empirical work has identified the general functional form of the optical transfer functions (OTFs) in a very wide variety of electron optical imaging devices, ^{13,14} including phosphor screens and some types of photographic film.
+Define the 2-D Fourier transform $\mathcal{F}(h)$ of a function h(x, y) by